-- Threshold moldings transition from floor to carpet and are used at sliding doors, raised hearths, etc. - Overlap Reducer moldings transition from floors to hard surfaces that are lower than the floor, such as vinyl or VCT tile. - Overlap Stair nose moldings must be used for all "floating" installations.
-E.g.: when the flooring meets at the top of a stairway.". - T-Moldings cover expansion spaces at doorways, and they transition from your new floor to other hard surfaces of similar height. - 3/4" Quarter Round moldings are used to cover expansion spaces between the baseboards and the flooring.
+Threshold moldings transition from floor to carpet and are used at sliding doors, raised hearths, etc.

+Reducer moldings transition from floors to hard surfaces that are lower than the floor, such as vinyl or VCT tile.

+Stair-nose moldings must be used for all "floating" installations.
+Example: when the flooring meets at the top of a stairway "going down".

+T-Moldings cover expansion spaces at doorways, and they transition from your new floor to other hard surfaces of similar height.
-REPAIRS:

-Save extra planks from the initial order in the event that installed planks become damaged and repairs are needed.
-This will ensure lot number and shading compatibility.
+3/4" Quarter Round moldings are used to cover expansion spaces between the baseboards and the flooring.

-HOME \ WARRANTY \ CARE
+HOME WARRANTY CARE